milewski/conduit-challange/README.md

 }
 ```

-(note that the ::output is optional if the output field is called output)
+Note: The `::output` suffix is optional when the output field is named "output".

-This way the file will  be efficienly shared among the two nodes, depending on the dependency graph the two nodes may
-even be qualified to be executed in parallel
+This approach enables efficient resource sharing and potential parallel execution based on the dependency graph.

+### Forward Chaining

-you can also chain node the inverse like this:
+You can also chain nodes using forward notation:

 ```
 file file_reader {
     input <- "./my-file.txt"
     output -> module_b {
         output -> write_file {
-            destination <-- "output.text"
+            destination <- "output.text"
         }
     }
 }
 ```

-Note how the arrows points to the where the data needs to flow, and the same rule as of ::output applies here too
+In this syntax:
-for instance `output -> module_b` is the same as `output -> module_b::input`
+- `output -> module_b` is equivalent to `output -> module_b::input`

-and this is an introduction of how the syntax for this DSL works, the power really comes when you start
-creating your own nodes and chaining multiple resusable pieces together.
+- Arrows point in the direction of data flow

+## Getting Started

+To create your own workflows:

+1. Define your custom modules in Rust
+2. Chain them together using the Conduit DSL
+3. Leverage existing modules for common operations

+The true power of Conduit emerges when you create reusable nodes and chain them together to build complex workflows.